-A quote tells your customers your terms of service and how much you’ll charge.
-If a customer accepts your quote, it becomes a legally binding contract.
-Preparing good quotes can have many advantages for your business.
-You will be more competitive, show a professional image, achieve higher profitability, offer your goods at the right price, lower your legal risk and developing great quoting skills can help you win work and build a customer base.
+Preparing good quotes can have many advantages for your business: you will be more competitive, show a professional image, achieve higher profitability, offer your goods at the right price, and lower your legal risk.
+Develop great quoting skills can help you win projects and build a customer base.

 Our top 3 tips to quoting are to: